canonical/ubuntu-mir/README.md

 TODO-B:   to the security team for any affected vendored code for the lifetime
 TODO-B:   of the release (including ESM).

+TODO-A: - This does not use vendored code
+TODO-B: - This package uses vendored go code tracked in go.mod as shiped in the
+TODO-B:   package, refreshing that code works via `go mod ...`.
+TODO-C: - This package uses vendored rust code tracked in Cargo.lock as shipped,
+TODO-C:   in the package, refreshing that code works via `cargo update ...`.
+TODO-D: - This package uses vendored code, refreshing that code is outlined
+TODO-D:   in debian/README.source

 TODO-A: - This package is not rust based
 TODO-B: - This package is rust based and vendors all non language-runtime
 TODO-B:   dependencies

-TODO-A: - This package is not rust based
-TODO-B: - This package is rust based, refreshing vendored code is outlined
-TODO-B:   in <TBD>

 RULE: - if there has been an archive test rebuild that has occurred more recently
 RULE:   than the last upload, the package must have rebuilt successfully